caloudinou/jsend-express/README.md

 #### Usage

 To use the middleware you simply import the default JSend function.
-Then use it as you would any other Express.js middleware.
+Then use it as you would any other expressJs middleware.
 This middleware adds a jsend object to the Express.js Response object.
-It has 3 functions: success(), fail() and error().
+It has 4 functions: `success`, `partial`, `fail` and `error`.

 #### Why use JSend Api ?
 ...